-Today, ICHS provides care to thousands of patients each year in seven locations throughout the region, but its journey started in very humble circumstances over four decades ago.
+Today, ICHS provides care to thousands of patients each year in eight locations throughout the region, but its journey started in very humble circumstances over four decades ago.
 ICHS’ history is a story of the love, caring, commitment, and compassion that residents have for their community and for each other.

 In 1996, the ID Clinic expanded to South Seattle.
 The clinic took on a new name – International Community Health Services (ICHS) – to reflect a second location, the Holly Park Medical & Dental Clinic, and the increasing diversity of patients.

 The Holly Park site quickly drew more patients.
 By 2003, ICHS realized the need for a larger facility.
 The construction of light rail forced an early move for the clinic.
 In early 2005, ICHS opened the doors to its new Holly Park clinic on South Othello Street, blocks from the old location.

 Since then, the number of patients has grown, especially during the Great Recession.
 The Puget Sound region’s diversity has soared.
 ICHS reflects that.
 Each year, ICHS offers quality and affordable services – including medical, dental, behavioral health, pharmacy, outreach and healthy living assistance – in more than 50 languages and dialects.

 In 2014, ICHS experienced unprecedented growth as it opened the Bellevue Medical and Dental Clinic in the populous Crossroads neighborhood, and the Shoreline Medical and Dental along the busy Aurora Avenue corridor.
 The opening of Bellevue and Shoreline medical and dental clinics culminated a years-long planning that started with a 2006 Community Needs Assessment and a series of feasibility studies to effectively serve the growing populations of Asian, Native Hawaiian, and Pacific Islanders in the region.